 Meal Prep and Storage

-• To Prep-Ahead: Except for the garlic and potatoes, the vegetables can all be washed and chopped in advance, up to 2-3 days ahead.
+• Prep-Ahead: Except for the garlic and potatoes, the vegetables can all be washed and chopped in advance, up to 2-3 days ahead.
 Garlic should be minced or pressed fresh, and potatoes should be cut at most 1 day ahead, and stored submerged in a bowl of cold water in the fridge.

-• To Reheat: To avoid overcooking the vegetables during reheating, it is recommended to let the soup – if frozen – thaw in the fridge at least 1 day in advance.
+• Reheating: To avoid overcooking the vegetables during reheating, it is recommended to let the soup – if frozen – thaw in the fridge at least 1 day in advance.
 From the fridge, it can be reheated in the microwave, or in bulk over medium heat on the stovetop until warmed through.

 FAQs